 Are all of the added (and cost-increasing) frills such as waterproofing, stylish design, and added interior compartments necessary, or do I just need a simple smell-proof pack that will do the bare essentials (no pun intended!)?

 As with your budget, answering a few simple questions can facilitate the process of choosing the right size of a backpack for your needs.
 These are the most important:

 The longer you spend on the trail, the bigger your backpack will need to be in order to store extra food, clothing, and other supplies such as fuel for stoves or lanterns, and batteries.
 The following table provides a rough estimation of the capacity of the backpack required for varying trip durations.*

 |Extended (3+ nights)||50+ liters|

-* the above estimations do not take into account the extra gear required for activities such as hunting or kayaking, or for travelling with kids.
+* the above estimations do not take into account the extra gear required for activities such as hunting or kayaking, or for traveling with kids.

 Given that most smell-proof backpacks are under 40 liters in capacity, the best solution when camping with friends is to split the gear between packs/carriers, with one member of your party carrying more “scent-rich” items like food and dirty laundry (we recommend separating the two inside the pack!) and another carrying all other clothing and camping items.

 If you’re unsure about what capacity of the pack you need, the following tricks and tips should help you decide: